 How to free up storage space on Android:

-Editor’s note: Instructions were put together using a Google Pixel 4a with 5G running Android 12.
+Editor’s note: Instructions were put together using a Google Pixel 7 Pro running Android 13.
 Steps may differ depending on your hardware and software.

 Use the Files Clean feature